-To support the goal of opening and operating the College in a close to "normal" operations model, the College has identified a number of monitoring and surveillance strategies for early identification of positive COVID cases and patterns of spread at the College.
+To support the goal of opening and operating the College in a close to "normal" operations model, the College has identified a number of monitoring and surveillance guidelines for early identification of positive COVID-19 cases and patterns of spread at the College.

-Daily Screening: All faculty, staff, students, and contracted services (dining services, security, and shuttle) are required to complete a daily COVID-19 symptom tracker app https://www.livesafemobile.com/.
+Daily Screening: All faculty, staff, students will complete a brief COVID-19 health screening each day, utilizing the Live Safe mobile app.
+The app can be downloaded to android and apple devices.
 The app presents a series of questions about potential contact with anyone who has the virus, as well as any symptoms the individual may have experienced in the past 24 hours.
+Individuals who do not have access to a mobile device may use a paper symptom check list, which will be available on the College website and in classrooms, shops, and labs.

-Students who have passed the initial health screening will show the confirming email to their instructor.
-Students who show a green check mark on the app will be permitted to enter the classroom.

-Students who do not pass the initial health screening will not be permitted to enter the buildings on campus.
+Students who have passed the daily COVID-19 symptom screening will show the confirming LiveSafe app notification to their instructor.
+Students who show a green check mark on the app will be permitted to enter the classroom, shop, or lab.
+Students who do not pass the initial health screening (app or paper form) will not be permitted to enter the buildings on campus.
 Students will be referred to Health Services to be assessed, and may be tested on site.
 A commuter student will be asked to return home for follow up with Health Services.

-Employees, including contracted employees, who do not pass the daily health screening or are experiencing symptoms of COVID-19 are not be permitted on campus and will be required to quarantine until cleared to return to work by their personal health provider.
-Faculty should let Academic Affairs and Health Services know if they are symptomatic, quarantined, or in isolation following a close exposure or positive COVID-19 diagnosis.
-Employees should notify their supervisor regarding return to work.
+Employees who do not pass the daily health screening or are experiencing symptoms of COVID-19 are not be permitted on campus and will be required to quarantine until cleared to return to work by their personal health provider and Health Services.
+Faculty should inform Academic Affairs and Health Services if they are symptomatic, quarantined, or in isolation following a close exposure or positive COVID-19 diagnosis.
+Employees should notify their supervisor and Health Services if they are symptomatic, quarantined, or in isolation following a close exposure or positive COVID-19 diagnosis.
+Faculty and staff must use leave time until they are cleared to return to work, unless remote work is approved by their supervisor.

-Surveillance COVID 19 Testing:
+Surveillance COVID-19 Testing

-The CDC has issued guidelines for Institutions of Higher Education that call for a robust COVID19 surveillance testing strategy.
+The CDC has issued guidelines for Institutions of Higher Education that call for a robust COVID-19 surveillance testing strategy.

-As part of its surveillance testing strategy, the College requires a negative COID-19 test result for all students prior to arriving on campus for the fall semester, or to have proof of vaccination on file with Health Services.
-Students will receive an email with details about the pre-arrival testing protocol.
-The College offers per-arrival COVID-19 testing on campus, or students may choose to be tested at a valid testing location in their community.
+As part of its surveillance testing strategy, the College requires a negative COVID-19 test result for all students prior to arriving on campus for the fall and spring semesters, or to have proof of vaccination on file with Health Services.
+Students will receive an email via their @stevenscollege.edu email address with details about the pre-arrival testing protocol.
+The College offers pre-arrival COVID-19 testing on campus, or students may choose to be tested at a valid testing location in their community.
 Testing timelines depend on the student's arrival date on campus and will be detailed in the pre-arrival testing email.
-Students who are fully vaccinated for COVID-19, and have submitted proof of vaccine (COVID-19 vaccination card to Health Services do not need to get a pre-arrival COVID-19 test.
+Students who are fully vaccinated for COVID-19, and have submitted proof of vaccine (COVID-19 vaccination card to Health Services) do not need to get a pre-arrival COVID-19 test.
+Students who do not comply with pre-arrival COVID-19 testing will not be permitted on campus, including in shops/labs, classrooms, and dorms, until a negative test or proof of vaccination are presented to Health Services.